namuinteractive/LaTeXAestheticTemplate/README.md

 The design of this template is inspired by the beautiful works of **Aditya Dhumuntarao** (https://github.com/Adhumunt/NotesTeX) and the late **Gilles Castell (RIP)** (https://castel.dev/), who have crafted visually appealing and functionally efficient LaTeX templates that blend simplicity with sophistication.
 This template takes inspiration from their approaches but is mostly based on personal touches.

+I intend to use this template in the future to create notes that cover undergraduate and post-graduate level courses in mathematics, computer science, and engineering.

 ## V1
 This version has been posted, and is still undergoing some minor editing, as I am utilizing this template to typeset my probability notes (to be posted on a separate repo soon).
 I would like to thank everyone in the LaTeX reddit community who offered some great advices to modify my old templates.